-Vass made his professional conducting debut at St John’s, Smith Square, London and as Artistic Director of the Regent Sinfonia of London and Orchestra Nova, has appeared at many of the UK’s major concert halls and festivals.
-As a guest conductor he has worked with a wide variety of ensembles including the Bournemouth Symphony, Royal Liverpool Philharmonic, Royal Scottish National and Ulster orchestras, the Amsterdams Promenade Orkest, Konzertensemble Salzburg, Joyful Company of Singers, London Mozart Players, Malmö Opera Orchestra, Moravian Philharmonic Orchestra, Blaze Ensemble, Corinthian Chamber Orchestra, Royal Tunbridge Wells Symphony Orchestra, the Choir of Merton College Oxford, the Choir of Royal Holloway, Schola Cantorum of Oxford and Oxford Orchestra da Camera.
+George Vass made his professional conducting debut at St John’s Smith Square in 1979 and, as Artistic Director of the Regent Sinfonia of London and Orchestra Nova, has appeared at many of the UK’s major concert halls and festivals.
+As a guest conductor he has worked with ensembles including the Bournemouth Symphony, Royal Liverpool Philharmonic, Royal Scottish National, Royal Tunbridge Wells Symphony and Ulster orchestras, Amsterdams Promenade Orkest, Konzertensemble Salzburg, Joyful Company of Singers, London Mozart Players, Malmö Opera Orchestra, the choirs of Royal Holloway and Merton College Oxford and Schola Cantorum Oxford.
 He has broadcast for BBC Radio 3 and Channel 4 television.

-He has made over thirty successful commercial recordings for the Dutton Epoch, Champs Hill, Guild, Lyrita, Naxos, SOMM and Toccata Classics labels among others.
+Vass has made over thirty successful commercial recordings for the Dutton Epoch, Champs Hill, Guild, Lyrita, Naxos, SOMM and Toccata Classics labels among others.
 His rapidly growing discography includes a wide variety of music by Alwyn, Rodney Bennett, Elgar, Delius, Dodgson, Handel, Holbrooke, Holst, Hurd, Thomas Hyde, John Joubert, Leighton, Maconchy, Mathias, David Matthews, McCabe, Cecilia McDowall, Stephen McNeff, Paul Patterson, Purcell, Susie Self, Tovey, Vaughan Williams and Warlock.